hc-schoolextensions/slcs-apps/README.md

 ## How to add or modify apps in the extension

-Click [here](https://github.com/hc-schoolextensions/slcs-apps-data/blob/main/README.md) to learn how to contribute to the SLCS apps.
+Click [here](https://github.com/hc-schoolextensions/slcs-apps-data/blob/main/README.md) to learn how to change the apps in the extension.

 <br>